lazyatom/acts_as_hasselhoff/README.md

 ## The Truth

 The hoff idea was stolen from [James Adam](http://lazyatom.com/)'s original [acts_as_hasselhoff plugin](https://github.com/lazyatom/acts_as_hasselhoff).
 I felt the burning need to make it work with Rails 4 and above, so, here it is.
+James fully approves of the continuation of this lunacy.

 ## Contributing